-Some small creatures have a gene that programs them for death in days.
+Some small creatures have genes that program them for death in days.
 Other creatures are programmed to live for decades if they manage to escape catastrophe.
-An ability to escape danger allows a specie to mutate to a longer life.
+An ability to escape danger allows a species to mutate to a longer life.
 Small birds can defend themselves by flying away have a normal life of a decade or more.
 Mice, on the other hand, die of old age in a year or two.
-In the plant world – also governed by genetics – giant trees had extraordinary security through their size, and this is matched by a lifespan for some species that span more than 1,000 years.
+In the plant world – also governed by genetics – giant trees have had extraordinary security through their size, and this is matched by a lifespan for some species that span more than 1,000 years.

 Around 115 million years ago a bird-like creature with wings of skin rather than feathers and a wingspan of around 16 feet was in the skies of what today is Brazil.
 Today it is called a pterosaur.

 According to Britannica, research suggests that humans and Neanderthals had a common ancestor between 700,000 and 500,000 years ago and that by 370,000 years ago they had become largely genetically separate.
-Some interbreeding between Neanderthals and humans is thought to have occurred between 60,000 and 50,000 years ago, leaving a Neanderthal contribution to the DNA of modern humans, and Neanderthals are thought to have become extinct about 40,000 years ago.
+Some interbreeding between Neanderthals and humans is thought to have occurred between 60,000 and 50,000 years ago, leaving a Neanderthal contribution to the DNA of modern humans.
+And Neanderthals are thought to have become extinct about 40,000 years ago.